AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-2-0.md

 - The global navigation button is not working, and the dashboard fails to load.
 (14968)
 - In the Web Editor, the download map feature fails to trigger a pop-up notification when it is ready to download.
 (14626)
 - In the Web Editor, the download map feature fails to download a map with baseline.
 (14622)
-- Invalid DTD Error in the Experience Manager Guides as a Cloud Service version 2310.
+- Invalid DTD Error in the October 2023 release of Experience Manager Guides as a Cloud Service.
 (14482)
 - Dragging a glossary topic from the repository into a glossary map creates `topicref`.
 (10767)
 - The preview screen for snippets is frozen.
 (14840)
 - Labels from the `labels.json` file appear in random order in the Web Editor.
 (10508)